ttran9/modern-react-tutorial/README.md

     - I will be following this [a react tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d).
     - I am starting this repository up to the end of the third video.
+    - Master now has all the changes up to the end of this tutorial.

 # Video Note(s) (if applicable):